1–2 spots available for Q2 · Claim yours

 How much revenue am I losing from a slow website?

-It depends on your traffic and current load time, but the numbers are significant.
-Research across 206 businesses found an average loss of $20,172 per year from poor website performance.
-For every second above 1-second load time, expect roughly a 4-5% drop in conversion rate.
-Use the calculation method in this article to estimate your specific situation.
+It depends on your traffic and current load time, but the impact is real.
+For every second above 1-second load time, expect roughly a 7% drop in conversion rate.
+Use the calculation in this article to estimate your specific number.
+Most owners are surprised by the size.

 Can I fix my website speed without rebuilding it?

 In most cases, yes.
 The biggest speed improvements usually come from image optimization, removing unused code and scripts, database query optimization, and hosting upgrades.
-I wrote a separate article on how to fix a slow website without rebuilding it that goes into the specific techniques.
-A full rebuild is rarely necessary.
+The Cuez project went from 3-second to 300ms response times without a rebuild.
+A full rewrite is rarely necessary.

 How much does website speed optimization cost?

-It varies based on the complexity of your site.
-A basic performance audit and optimization for a standard business website starts at around $2,000.
-More complex applications (SaaS products, e-commerce platforms with custom backends) may cost more but also tend to have larger revenue gains from speed improvements.
+It varies with the complexity of the site.
+A focused performance audit and optimization for a standard business website starts around $2,000 in my websites service.
+More complex applications (SaaS, e-commerce with custom backends) can cost more, but they also have larger revenue gains from speed work.
 The ROI is almost always positive.

 Does website speed affect my Google Ads costs?

 Directly.
 Landing page speed is part of Google's Quality Score formula, which determines your cost-per-click.
-A slow landing page can inflate your CPC by 25-50%.
-If you're spending $5,000/month on ads with a slow landing page, you're wasting $1,250-2,500 per month on inflated click costs alone.
+A slow landing page can inflate CPC by 25% to 50%.
+If you spend $5,000/month on ads with a slow landing page, you are likely wasting $1,250 to $2,500/month on inflated click costs alone.

 What are Core Web Vitals?

-Core Web Vitals are three performance metrics Google uses to evaluate your site's user experience.
+Three performance metrics Google uses to evaluate your site's user experience.
 LCP (Largest Contentful Paint) measures loading speed.
-INP (Interaction to Next Paint) measures how fast your site responds to clicks and taps.
+INP (Interaction to Next Paint) measures how fast the site reacts to clicks and taps.
 CLS (Cumulative Layout Shift) measures visual stability.
-Passing all three gives you a ranking advantage and a better user experience.
+Passing all three improves both ranking and user experience.
+Full breakdown in Core Web Vitals for business owners.

 Is mobile speed more important than desktop speed?

 For most businesses, yes.
-Mobile traffic exceeds desktop for the majority of websites, and mobile performance is typically worse (8.6-second average load time vs. 2.5 seconds on desktop).
-Google also uses mobile-first indexing, meaning it ranks your site based on mobile performance, not desktop.
+Mobile traffic exceeds desktop on the majority of sites, and mobile performance is typically worse.
+Google also uses mobile-first indexing, so it ranks your site based on mobile performance, not desktop.

 Related Articles